santiago-a-vidal/UFFOptimizer/ExperimentationSteps.md

 > This step generates a new file, e.g. bundle-optimized.js

-In order to let you inspect what UFFs were detected and removed, they are logged in the console
+In order to let you inspect what UFFs were detected and removed, they are logged in the console.

 #### 8. Test your optimization file